Spot the difference

-When parliament was considering the privatisation of the building approvals and inspection process Legislative Assembly Hansard records 15 October 1997:
+When parliament considered the privatisation of the building approvals and inspection process, Legislative Assembly Hansard records 15 October 1997 state:

 "The most often stated problems with the system are that it is over-regulated; it is full of duplication; separate approval processes sometimes conflict with one another; there is a lack of certainty; there is a lack of transparency; no-one is accountable; there is little co-ordination; the process and scale of assessment is often out of proportion to the environmental impact; and it all takes too long."

 On 1 July 1998 privatisation of the building approval and building inspection commenced.

 "This Inquiry into the Quality of Buildings has been conducted against the background that homeowners, individuals and groups from all sectors of the building industry have expressed concerns about the current state of home building in New south Wales.
 Complaints from a variety of sources have indicated that the current system is inefficient, not coordinated and has resulted in hardships for home buyers as well as for building practitioners.

 The Committee has received over 200 submissions from all those involved in the property market and has taken substantial evidence from individual homeowners, based on their own experiences.
 This forms the basis for the case studies detailed in the Report and puts a human face to the issues addressed.